-46-16.2 Vehicle for sale.
+(b) Vehicle for sale.

-- (a) No person shall park any motor vehicle on any private property in the city without the expressed or implied consent, authorization or ratification of the owner, holder, occupant, lessee, agent or trustee of such property. - (b) No person shall park any motor vehicle on any private property, with or without consent of the owner, within 100 feet of a street right-of-way for the principal purpose of displaying the vehicle for sale, displaying, advertising, or selling merchandise from such vehicle, except within the defined limits of a duly established new or used automobile dealership or sales lot, which shall not include bike paths adjacent to any automobile dealership or sales lot, or when so authorized or licensed under the ordinance code provisions of the city.
+- (1) No person shall park any motor vehicle on any private property in the city without the expressed or implied consent, authorization or ratification of the owner, holder, occupant, lessee, agent or trustee of such property. - (2) No person shall park any motor vehicle on any private property, with or without consent of the owner, within 100 feet of a street right-of-way with a speed limit greater than 25 MPH for the principal purpose of displaying the vehicle for sale, displaying, advertising, or selling merchandise from such vehicle, except within the defined limits of a duly established new or used automobile dealership or sales lot, which shall not include bike paths adjacent to any automobile dealership or sales lot, or when so authorized or licensed under the ordinance code provisions of the city.